 Did you know?

-I trust that you enjoyed this first report for 2014.
-Hope to see you out on game drive soon!
+I hope you enjoyed this month’s report, see you out on game drive soon!